When do the Mayor and Council hold public meetings?

 Your taxes are based on the value of your home, and therefore if you feel that your taxes are too high, you must appeal the value of your property.
 We recommend that you speak to the Tax Assessor before you consider filing an appeal, or whenever you feel that your property value is not correct.
 The Tax Assessor can go over your property record card with you, and help you to understand how your property value is determined.
 If you decide to file an appeal, please note that all appeals must be filed with the Sussex County Board of Taxation, 83 Spring Street, Suite 301, Newton, N.J.
 07860 on or before April 1st of the Current Tax Year, (per N.J.S.A.
 54:3-21).

 What is a Tax Sale and when is it held?

-A Tax Sale is held each year when there are prior year delinquent property taxes and/or water & sewer charges.
-The sale is usually held sometime after September of the year, in the Meeting Room of Borough Hall.
-We are not selling your property, but we are selling a lien on your property for the amount of delinquent charges as well as interest and penalties.
-The Borough of Stanhope will sell the lien at auction to interested parties at a rate not to exceed 18%, and you will have two years in which to pay back the lien or potentially face foreclosure by the lien holder.
-During the two year period following the Tax Sale, the lien holder will have the right to make subsequent payments on your delinquent billings, and they will accrue interest on those payments made on the resident’s behalf.
-To redeem the lien, the homeowner will need to pay all charges at one time.
+A Tax Sale is held each year when there are prior year delinquent property taxes and/or water & sewer charges due.
+This is an online sale which is usually held sometime after September.
+The Borough is not selling your property, but we are selling a lien on your property for the amount of the delinquent charges, as well as interest and penalties.
+The Borough of Stanhope will sell the lien at an online auction to interested parties at a rate not to exceed 18%, and the property owner has two years in which to pay back the lien or potentially face foreclosure by the lien holder.
+During the two year period following the Tax Sale, the lien holder will have the right to make subsequent payments on the delinquent billings, and they will accrue interest on those payments made on the property owner’s behalf.
+To redeem the lien, the property owner will need to pay all charges at one time.
 No payment plan is available on the redemption of a lien.

 How do I find out where to vote?